waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 See more details in
 "[The best practice of target settings](http://www.ipgeoblock.com/codex/the-best-practice-of-target-settings.html 'The best practice of target settings | IP Geo Block')".

-= How can I test that this plugin works? =
+= How can I test this plugin works? =

 The easiest way is to use
   [free proxy browser addon](https://www.google.com/search?q=free+proxy+browser+addon "free proxy browser addon - Google Search").